 2. Decant Into Food Storage Containers

-Decanting doesn’t just have aesthetic benefits — it can also streamline your storage efforts and help you make more efficient use of your space.
-(Not to mention that they can prevent an infestation of flour beetles!)
+Decanting isn’t just an aesthetic choice — it also streamlines your storage efforts and helps you make more efficient use of your space.
+(Not to mention that it can prevent an infestation of flour beetles!)
 So instead of keeping family-sized or bulk items in their bags, pour them out into rigid, airtight containers.
 (Even better if they’re stackable, too.)
 Square or rectangular vessels are best for cereals, nuts and other “pourable” dry goods, while wide-mouth glass jars are ideal for flour, rice, oats and other grains that need to be scooped.
 Though clear containers can help you spot their contents more easily, adding labels doesn’t hurt.

 3. Know Your Dates

 FIFO — first in, first out — is a professional kitchen term that you should use in your house, too.
 The idea is simple enough: store items with earlier expiration dates in front of the rest, and always grab from left to right so you avoid buying an item before you’ve used it up.
-Though this shouldn’t be a problem with your favorite snacks, it’s wise to check the dates of your extra cartons of chicken broth or cans of coconut milk every month to stay on top of your dates.
+Though this shouldn’t be a problem with the snacks you eat every day, it’s wise to check the dates of your extra cartons of chicken broth or cans of coconut milk every month to stay on top of your dates.
 (If you have any goods that haven’t expired but you won’t have time to eat, consider adding them to a care package or donating them to your local shelter.)
 Be sure to add dates to any items you decant (you can write the month, day and year on a strip of blue tape).

 4. Organize for Visibility and Accessibility